 Because of the rules about how profits are taxed in the early years of a business, some profits may be taxed twice at start up.
 A record of this is kept (called overlap profits), and the amount is deducted when the business ceases or changes accounting date, although if profits have fallen sharply, the benefit of this may be limited.
 In cases where businesses see a significant permanent fall in profitability, it is often wise to change accounting date to 5 April to benefit from the overlap profits sooner.

-Advising HMRC when you become self-employed, and probably liable to Class 2 national insurance contributions, may not be very high on your list of priorities in the first weeks and months of a new business - but failure to notify that you are in business can attract a penalty.
+Advising HMRC when you become self-employed, and probably liable to Class 2 national insurance contributions (or alternatively you will need to establish if you qualify for exception), may not be very high on your list of priorities in the first weeks and months of a new business - but failure to notify that you are in business can attract a penalty.
 You may not even be sure about the date that your business started!
 If you have any doubts, we can advise you.
 Most tax registrations and returns are now required to be done on-line.
-A ‘one-click' registration scheme is available at: HMRC.
+A 'one-click' registration scheme is available at: HMRC.

 Our role as accountants and business advisers is to work with you to help you maximise your profitability and look at the various available options to help you minimise your taxes - we know that you do not want to pay a penny more than is absolutely required.

 You will pay tax on your taxable profits (which will differ from the profit shown in your accounts), so it is essential to claim all business related expenses.
 You can claim a proportion of your household running costs and a proportion of your home telephone bills if you maintain an office at home.
 You can also claim for the cost of travel and accommodation when you are working away from your main place of business.